 (1) Amount of Rent.

-(a) Monthly rent shall be charged tenants of elderly/handicapped housing in the following manner:
+(a) Monthly rent shall be charged Tenants of elderly/disabled housing in the following manner:

-1. Where the tenant does not pay for utilities, rent shall be 30% of monthly net household income as determined pursuant to 760 CMR 6.05.
+1. Where the Tenant does not pay for Utilities, rent shall be 30% of monthly net Household income as determined pursuant to 760 CMR 6.05.

-2. Where the tenant pays for some or all utilities, rent shall be 25% of monthly net household income as determined pursuant to 760 CMR 6.05.
+2. Where the Tenant pays for some or all Utilities, rent shall be 25% of monthly net Household income as determined pursuant to 760 CMR 6.05.

-(b) Monthly rent shall be charged tenants of family housing in the following manner:
+(b) Monthly rent shall be charged Tenants of family housing in the following manner:

-1. Where the tenant does not pay for utilities, rent shall be 32% of monthly net household income as determined pursuant to 760 CMR 6.05.
+1. Where the Tenant does not pay for Utilities, rent shall be 32% of monthly net Household income as determined pursuant to 760 CMR 6.05.

-2. Where the tenant pays for one or more utilities, but not all, rent shall be 30% of monthly net household income as determined pursuant to 760 CMR 6.05.
+2. Where the Tenant pays for one or more Utilities, but not all, rent shall be 30% of monthly net Household income as determined pursuant to 760 CMR 6.05.

-3. Where the tenant pays for all utilities, rent shall be 27% of monthly net household income as determined pursuant to 760 CMR 6.05.
+3. Where the Tenant pays for all Utilities, rent shall be 27% of monthly net Household income as determined pursuant to 760 CMR 6.05.

-(c) In the event the tenant household has been determined to be overhoused and the tenant has failed or refused to transfer to a unit of appropriate unit size offered by the LHA, following any such failure or refusal to transfer, the tenant's monthly rent shall be 150% of the rent which would otherwise have been charged to tenant.
+(c) In the event the Tenant Household has been determined to be Overhoused and the Tenant has failed or refused to transfer to a unit of appropriate unit size offered by the LHA, following any such failure or refusal to transfer, the Tenant's monthly rent shall be 150% of the rent which would otherwise have been charged to Tenant.

 (d) An LHA may round the amount of monthly rent to the nearest whole dollar notwithstanding the fact that rounding upward will cause rent to slightly exceed the applicable percentages set out in 760 CMR 6.04(1)(a), (b) and (c).

-(e) Each tenant household shall pay a minimum rent of $5.00 per household, provided that an LHA shall grant an exemption from application of the minimum monthly rent to any tenant unable to pay such amount because of severe financial hardship, which shall include situations in which:
+(e) Each Tenant Household shall pay a minimum rent of $5.00 per Household, provided that an LHA shall grant an exemption from application of the minimum monthly rent to any Tenant unable to pay such amount because of severe financial hardship, which shall include situations in which:

 1. the family is awaiting an eligibility determination for an application for any federal, state, or local assistance program;

-2. the tenant would be evicted as a result of the imposition of the minimum rent requirements;
+2. the Tenant would be evicted as a result of the imposition of the minimum rent requirements;

-3. the income of the tenant has decreased because of changed circumstances, including involuntary loss of employment, the occurrence of a death in the household, and such other severe financial hardship situations as may be determined by the LHA.
+3. the income of the Tenant has decreased because of changed circumstances, including involuntary loss of employment, the occurrence of a death in the Household, and such other severe financial hardship situations as may be determined by the LHA.

-LHAs shall notify tenants of their right to seek an exemption.
+LHAs shall notify Tenants of their right to seek an exemption.
 The exemption shall not apply to hardships of a temporary nature lasting 90 days or less.
-If a tenant requests a hardship exemption and the LHA reasonably determines the hardship to be of a temporary nature, an exemption shall not apply to the 90 day period beginning upon the day in which the request for exemption is made to the LHA; provided that a tenant may not be evicted during such 90 day period for nonpayment of rent.
-In such a case, if the tenant thereafter demonstrates that the financial hardship is of a long-term nature, the LHA shall retroactively exempt the tenant from the applicability of the minimum rent requirements for such 90 day period.
-If a retroactive exemption does not apply, the tenant shall make payment of the minimum rent within 15 days of the end of the 90 day period.
-Late fees shall not apply to minimum rent charged by the LHA while the tenant is seeking an exemption.
+If a Tenant requests a hardship exemption and the LHA reasonably determines the hardship to be of a temporary nature, an exemption shall not apply to the 90 day period beginning upon the day in which the request for exemption is made to the LHA; provided that a Tenant may not be evicted during such 90 day period for nonpayment of rent.
+In such a case, if the Tenant thereafter demonstrates that the financial hardship is of a long-term nature, the LHA shall retroactively exempt the Tenant from the applicability of the minimum rent requirements for such 90 day period.
+If a retroactive exemption does not apply, the Tenant shall make payment of the minimum rent within 15 days of the end of the 90 day period.
+Late fees shall not apply to minimum rent charged by the LHA while the Tenant is seeking an exemption.

 6.04: continued